30 Key Performance Indicators Examples for Better Business Performance

 If you manage a team, there’s a good chance you’ve heard of key performance indicators (KPIs).
 In its simplest form, a KPI is a type of performance measurement that helps you understand how your organization or department is performing.
-(Keep reading for a more in-depth discussion around “What is a KPI?”)
 Used correctly, a good KPI should act as a compass that shows whether you’re taking the right path toward your strategic goals.

 The trouble is, there are thousands of KPIs to choose from.
 If you choose the wrong one, then you are measuring something that doesn’t align with your goals.
 How, then, should you go about selecting the right KPIs for your organization?